The forces of ratings inflation

 This could be because more experienced viewers gradually run out of good movies.
 This is probably true among the extreme users, but there must be a counterbalancing effect where only those with an exuberant love of the medium—who therefore tend toward higher ratings—make the effort to watch, evaluate and rate a thousand feature films.
 There must also be another effect whereby dopamine levels decline with familiarity, regardless of quality.
 In any case, the inexperience of most amateurs is a plausible reason why ratings often skew high, but only on relatively open sites where inexperience is the norm.

 Selection bias is also big outside the circle of professional critics.
-IMDb, which skews higher than RT or Metacritic, also lists a broader range of movies and series for review, but it’s only a tiny fraction of all the moving pictures ever produced.
+IMDb, which skews higher than RT or Metacritic, lists a broader range of movies and series for review, but it’s only a tiny fraction of all the moving pictures ever produced.
 About 500 hours of video are uploaded to Youtube each minute.
 Much more is filmed and never uploaded anywhere.
 Among countless amateur productions, home video and CCTV, there is something for everyone, but if all of it was rated on IMDb by all those who saw it, the median rating would not skew high.

-One of the reasons why episodes skew so high is that, like viral videos, they are shorter, less complex than movies or series.
+One of the reasons why episodes skew especially high is that, like viral videos, they are shorter, less complex than movies or series.
 They require a smaller investment per episode and their sheer simplicity provides cognitive ease, which is pleasurable.
 This is especially true for television up through the mid-1990s, which was usually episodic, but it is less true for modern television, which requires investment to keep up with serialized narratives.

 I believe the larger effect comes from loyalty.
 Those IMDb users who bother to rate individual episodes are generally fans of the specific show, whereas a broader range of users rate that show as a whole.
 Only the better shows attract loyal per-episode reviewers.
 Many shows are designed to generate that loyalty, making viewers get to know and care about the characters over the long term, something that is harder to do in movies.